FHA Loans vs. VA Loans: Which One Is Better?

 • Occupancy: You can only use a VA loan to buy a primary residence.

-Both FHA and VA loans come with several benefits, but which one is right for you?
-This decision comes down to your eligibility.
 If you qualify for a VA loan, it’s usually the best option.
 The lack of mortgage insurance, zero down payment, and lower interest rates make VA loans way more affordable.
 These benefits can save you tens of thousands of dollars over the life of the loan.

 If you don’t qualify for a VA loan, an FHA loan is still an excellent option for achieving your homeownership dream.
 The program is especially perfect if you don’t meet conventional loan requirements.
 You don’t need a large down payment saved or a perfect credit score to qualify.

 Before deciding which mortgage loan is right for you, it’s wise to compare rates and terms from multiple lenders.
 This way, you’ll know your total long-term costs and can make an informed decision.
+Start with a a proven real estate agent who can connect you with the best lenders in your area.
+Get your free agent matches from Clever Real Estate today.

 High-performing agents.
 Low-commission rates.